Engee documentation

 get_bus_dimensions(::Type{BusSignal{Names, Types, Dimensions}}) where {Names, Types, Dimensions}

-The first function allows you to retrieve information about all bus parameters at once from the bus type, while the next three functions retrieve information about bus names, types and dimensions individually.
+The first function allows you to get information about all bus parameters from the bus type at once, and the next three functions get information about names, types and dimensions of the bus separately.

 bus_type = BusSignal{(:s1, :s2, :s3), Tuple{Int64, Float64, Int8}, ((), (2,), (2, 2))}